alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Inbound network

-At Tier 2 and 3, the analysis machines themselves are not accessible directly.
-Instead, only a small group of user devices are exposed to the network, termed "access nodes".
-These provide the remote desktop facilities used indirectly to access the analysis Environments.
+At Tier 2 and above, the analysis machines themselves are not accessible directly.
+Instead, secure "access nodes" provide secure web-based remote desktop facilities used to indirectly access the analysis Environments.

-Only the Restricted network will be able to access "access nodes" for Tier 3 and above.
+Tier 3 and above Environment access nodes are only available from approved Restricted networks.

-Tier 2 Environment access nodes should only be accessible from an Institutional network.
+Tier 2 Environment access nodes are only be accessible from approved Institutional networks.

-Tier 1 and 0 Environments should be accessible from the open internet.
+Tier 1 and 0 Environments are accessible from the open internet.

 ### Outbound network